WIX vs WordPress: Which Platform Is Right for Your Website?

 1. Unlimited Customization

-WordPress offers unparalleled website customization.
+This platform offers unparalleled website customization.
 With thousands of themes and plugins, you can tailor your website’s design, functionality, and features to meet your exact needs.

 2. Scalability